kameshsampath/gloo-edge-gitops-quickstart/docs/clean-up.md

 At the end of this chapter you would have,

-- [x] Delete the Cloud resources on Civo, AWS, GCP
+- [x] Delete the minikibe resources
-- [x] Delete the Vagrant VM

 ## Ensure Environment